 The EFMP Scrap-Only projects are funded on a first-come, first-served basis, rather than having funds allocated per region or air district.
-In FY 2022-23, the EFMP Scrap-Only result of 10,260 vehicles slightly exceeded the FY 2022-23 goal of 10,000 vehicles.
-The FY 2021-22 EFMP Scrap-Only retirement goal of 13,000 vehicle retirements was around 35% lower than the prior year's goal due to the anticipated impact of higher used-vehicle prices.
-In FY 2021-22, the actual EFMP Scrap-Only result was 11,110 vehicles22 which was somewhat less than the goal of 13,000 vehicles.
+In FY 2023-24, the EFMP Scrap-Only result of 9,490 vehicles slightly below the FY 2023-24 goal of 10,000 vehicles.
+The FY 2023-24 EFMP Scrap-Only retirement goal of 10,000 vehicle retirements was kept the same as FY 2022-23 which was lower than the prior year's goal due to the anticipated impact of higher used-vehicle prices.

 The increased value of older vehicles led more consumers to retain their vehicles or sell them to others (dealers and private parties) for continued use.
-Between July 2020 and July 2021, the Bureau of Labor Statistics Consumer Price Index for Used Cars and Trucks rose by over 40%,23 and has remained elevated since that time.
-The sudden and drastic increase in used vehicle prices compared to the static incentive amount of \$1,500 for EFMP Scrap-Only led to lower than anticipated participation for this program.
+Between July 2020 and July 2021, the Bureau of Labor Statistics Consumer Price Index for Used Cars and Trucks rose by over 40%, 18 and has remained elevated since that time.
+The sudden and drastic increase in used-vehicle prices compared to the static incentive amount of \$1,500 for EFMP Scrap-Only led to lower than anticipated participation for this program.